 Mediation is an effective tool for resolving conflicts—including divorce—outside of the standard litigation system.
-This approach can offer positive, cost-effective alternatives to dispute resolution in a number of areas, such as divorce, child custody, child support, and other family law issues.
+This approach offers a positive, cost-effective alternative to dispute resolution in a number of family law areas, including division of property in divorce, child custody, child support, and alimony.

 The Fairfax mediation lawyers at DiPietro Law Group, PLLC can help you reach an amicable settlement to your dispute.
 With over 60 years of combined experience, we are adept at helping our clients reach agreeable resolutions to all types of family law conflicts.